 Our mission

-Let’s look ahead to the future of blockchain together
+Let’s look ahead to the future of digital assets together

-Adan brings together nearly 150 professionals—both new entrants and established companies—who work daily to advance innovation and use cases for the decentralized web across all sectors of the economy.
+Adan brings together more than 100 professionals—including new entrants and established companies—who work daily to advance innovation and use cases for the decentralized web across all sectors of the economy.
 By removing barriers to their growth and competitiveness, Adan works to foster the emergence and influence of French and European leaders in support of our digital sovereignty.
-Adan promotes a regulatory framework that is tailored, proportionate, and conducive to innovation, as well as a better understanding of new blockchain technologies and their opportunities.
+Adan promotes a regulatory framework that is tailored, proportionate, and conducive to innovation.

 Our missions